Talking Politics in the Screen Era

 There's a particular idea floating around and it's one you are likely familiar with.
-This idea opines that the incivility that has so infected modern political discussions was instigated by the rise of the Internet and the corresponding decline of face-to-face communication.
+This idea opines that the incivility that has so infected modern political discourse was instigated by the rise of the Internet and the corresponding decline in face-to-face communication.
 No longer do we chat about politics over coffee or dinner; instead we sit alone in darkened rooms and furiously type angry missives into blog posts and social media comment boxes.
 The distance this kind of communication puts between us, it is alleged, engenders an angry, rude and uncivil kind of discourse.
-It's simply way easier to be harsh with someone when you don't have to look them in the eye.
+It's simply easier to be harsh with someone when you don't have to look them in the eye.

 There are various reasons for this.
 For one thing, it's simply easier to start an argument in the current era.
 In 1980, if you were sitting in your room and wanted to have a debate about levels of taxation, you had put some effort into it.
 You had to track down a person who disagreed with you and then coax them into taking the time to debate you.
 Nowadays you can find a willing debate partner on Facebook or a blog in about three seconds.

 Also, how we interact online differs from how we interact in person.
 It's hard to look someone right in the eye and call them a "fascist, genocidal, feces-stained hate-monger" or an "anti-American, libtard goat fornicator" (feel free to use either of these liberally in your own discussions), especially when the person you are talking to is an acquaintance or relative.
 It's not so hard, however, to fling those words at someone "out there" on the internet, likely someone you will never see again.